-Findings Supporting Evidence HHS administration and SSC work together to ensure that resources are allocated in pursuit of accomplishing the SPSA SPSA goals.
-While there have been many recent changes to Budget funding, including recent allocation of Title I funding to HHS, PD Plan the focus has continuously been on maximizing resources in the interest of student learning.
-Specialized, or restricted, funding is used to increase personnel to support struggling Personnel Allocation students, including bilingual assistants, a reading Master Schedule intervention teacher, and a reading instructional assistant.
-C C :1 Furthermore, funds are allocated toward professional development for staff in the areas of reading, math, bilingual Course Guides education, technology based instruction, and CCSS SSC Agendas and Minutes instructional strategies.
-Supplemental teaching and learning Parent Center materials and extended learning time are also supported by the allocation of resources.
-Parent involvement is supported r di elle Geliter by Title I funding in an effort to increase the connection ELAC , between school and home.
+Findings Supporting Evidence HHS administration and SSC work together to ensure that SPSA resources are allocated in pursuit of accomplishing the SPSA goals.
+While there have been many recent changes to Budget funding, including recent allocation of Title I funding to HHS, PD Plan the focus has continuously been on maximizing resources in r D r lali the interest of student learning.
+Specialized, or restricted, funding is used to increase personnel to support struggling Personnel Allocation students, including bilingual assistants, a reading intervention Master Schedule teacher, and a reading instructional assistant.
+Furthermore, funds are allocated toward professional development for Course Guides staff in the areas of reading, math, bilingual education, technology based instruction, and CCSS instructional SSC Agendas and Minutes strategies.
+Supplemental teaching and learning materials Parent Center and extended learning time are also supported by the Parent Center allocation of resources.
+Parent involvement is supported by FLAC Title I funding in an effort to increase the connection between school and home.